redis/redis-doc/commands/script-debug.md

 writing complex scripts much simpler.
-In debug mode Redis acts as a remote debugging server and a client, such as `redis-cli`, can execute scripts step by step, set breakpoints, inspect variables and more - for additional information about the Redis Lua scripts debugger refer to [LDB's documentation](/topics/ldb).
+In debug mode Redis acts as a remote debugging server and a client, such as `redis-cli`, can execute scripts step by step, set breakpoints, inspect variables and more - for additional information about LDB refer to the [Redis Lua debugger](/topics/ldb) page.

-**Important note: avoid debugging Lua scripts using your Redis production **server.
+**Important note:** avoid debugging Lua scripts using your Redis production server.
 Use a development server instead.

 LDB can be enabled in one of two modes: asynchronous or synchronous.
 In asynchronous mode the server creates a forked debugging session that does not